powsybl/powsybl-core/docs/grid_extensions/index.md

 \end{align}
 $$

-But for a balanced load flow, the constant power load $$P$$ and $$Q$$ refer to the positive sequence load.
+But for a balanced load flow, the constant power load $P$ and $Q$ refer to the positive sequence load.
 Given that, in balanced conditions, the load for zero and negative sequences should always be zero.
 However, in real life, power loads are better defined in the ABC three phases representation.
 The load extension addresses this issue keeping the default behavior for balanced conditions.

 <u>Balanced load flow conditions:</u>